 Employees working for your organization might be feeling well themselves, but could have a sick family member at home.
 Some employees may stay at home out of precaution.
 They might still be able to work, but CDC nevertheless recommends encouraging them to stay at home.
 As a solution, your organization could stimulate them to telework or work from home.
 This way, employees that stay at home, can still get their work done.
 However, keeping them updated on important office news can be difficult when they don’t actually come into the office.
 A corporate app or wallpaper could make this easier: the latest updates on all sorts of things can be communicated to your employees directly via their smartphone or PC’s wallpaper – from regular office news to additional measures in response to respiratory illnesses.
 To stay in the know on all important work-related news, all they have to do is check their smartphone or wallpaper.

 Show your employees you care about their health and wellbeing by making important news, policies, and regulations easily accessible.
 Looking for a way to stay in touch with your employees, even when they are working remotely?
-Check out our Mobile App.
+Check out our Employee App.
 You can have your own corporate news app in less than 24 hours.
 Or download our free infographic with 10 tips for workplace safety communication.